 The best way to enjoy your ice cream!
-This vegan churro cup recipe is such a delicious way to serve your favourite vegan ice cream as they make for the perfect ice cream bowls!
-In fact: you’ll be excited to finish your ice cream, so you can get around to fully enjoying the churro cup 😉
+This vegan churro cup recipe is such a delicious way to serve your favorite vegan ice cream as they make for the perfect ice cream bowls!
+In fact: you'll be excited to finish your ice cream, so you can get around to fully enjoying the churro cup 😉

 These ice cream cups are purely delightful - on this occasion I've served them with a delicious side of dairy-free salted caramel ice cream, sprinkled with puffed quinoa and fresh fruit and drizzled with cinnamon syrup.
 Such a treat!
 And definitely more delicious than serving your dessert in paper cups 😉

 So easy to re-create, as I have only used simple ingredients in this recipe (See the full list below!).
 These cups are also baked, so you do not require a deep fryer or anything of that kind in order to re-create these churro cups.

 What you'll need for these Vegan Churro Cups

 - Vegan margarine: adding the fats into the churros, which will result in a wonderful texture. and ensure your churros don't come out tasting dry.
 Make sure to use unsalted vegan margarine!

 - Granulated sugar: I use the granulated sugar (or a granulated sugar alternative) in the actual churro batter as well as for the coating.
 Repeating the type of sugar that I use in the recipe makes the coating match perfectly with the flavour of the churro batter.

 - Vanilla bean powder: creating a wonderful vanilla flavour to your churro cups!
 You can also replace the vanilla bean powder with extract - however, add it to the wet ingredients rather than the dry mix.